uidaholib/oral-history-collections-template/pages/about.md

 On June 2, 2020, the Idaho Humanities Council debuted a new program called Connected Conversations.
 The purpose of this program was to bring Idahoans together virtually to explore humanities topics with scholars around the state and the nation while it was unsafe to gather in person because of the COVID virus.

 Humanities scholars would make a presentation on their research and then take questions from the audience.
 Originally, Connected Conversations were live events, but over time, the IHC realized that this content could be accessed by a wider audience in a podcast form without live participation.
-People were also suffering from Zoom fatigue and live virtual events became less popular.
+Over time, people were also suffering from Zoom fatigue and live virtual events became less popular.

 In 2022, IHC shifted the format and renamed this program to Context.
 The stated goal of the podcast was to connect Idahoans to experts, scholars, and ideas.
 "Our goal is to help provide context on topics, both fun and serious, which shape the world we live in.
 We hope to strike the spark on your sense of exploration and discovery as you listen."